modelab/grasshopper-primer/en/1-foundations/1-6/3_Working with Meshes.md

 **Primitives** - Grasshopper comes with a few simple mesh primitive components:
 1. **Mesh Box** - This primitve requires a Box object as an input which provides the size and location, as well as X,Y, and Z values that determine how many faces to divide the box into.
 2. **Mesh Plane** - This primitive requires a Rectangle input to determine the size and location of the plane, as well as W and H values to determine the number of faces.
-3. **Mesh Sphere** - This primitive requires a base plane to determine the center of the sphere, a radius for the size, and U and V values to determine the number of faces.
+3. **Mesh Sphere** - This primitive requires a base plane to determine the center and orientation of the sphere, a radius for the size, and U and V values to determine the number of faces.
 4. **Mesh Sphere Ex** - Also known as a Quadball, this primitive creates a sphere composed of six patches, which are subdivided according to the C input

 ![IMAGE]()